GuangLun2000/GuangLun2000.github.io/blogs/cambridge-25.md

 <br>I am also deeply grateful to the Cambridge Trust and the China Scholarship Council for their generous scholarships.
 Without their support, this dream would have remained just that—a dream.
 I am forever thankful for their belief in my huge potential.

 <br>A heartfelt thank you to my parents Huaxin Cai and Lianhong Xu, my little sister Xinyi Cai and my big family, whose unwavering support has empowered me to seize new chances and pursue my dreams.
 So what I always strive for is to make them proud of me.
 Lastly, to Linshi Li, the wonderful girl I met in a beautiful summer, who always believes in me a thousand times more than I do.

-I love you, forever.
+<br>I love you, forever.

 <br>